kevin1024/kevin1024.github.com/source/_posts/2013-07-18-10-things-i-learned-deploying-graphite.markdown

 just add &format=json to the end of any graph image and get the JSON data out of it.
 [Here are just a few of them in a nice summary](http://dashboarddude.com/blog/2013/01/23/dashboards-for-graphite/)

+# Updates and errata

+ * The original version of the article stated that Collectd was unable to connect directly to Graphite.
+This is incorrect, as newer versions have added this feature.
+ * I also said that Graphite requires memcached.
+This is apparently incorrect (and I'm glad it doesn't!)
+ * devicenull pointed this out on Reddit: "Graphite loves SSDs.
+If you put it on a normal drive you're going to have to upgrade, so just use a SSD from the beginning."
+My stats server is running fine on an oldschool drive, but I can see how IO could start going crazy.